I wear a Facemask, and the reasons I do might surprise you.

-1) Covid is serious, and it can make you really, really sick long-term and mess up your life.
+One: First, Covid is serious, and it can make you really, really sick long-term and mess up your life.

-2) I care about you, and I don’t want to make you sick unintentionally.
+Two: I care about you, and I don’t want to make you sick unintentionally.

-3) I love taking constructive, practical steps to help solve problems, even if they are small steps.
+Three: I love taking constructive, practical steps to help solve problems, even if they are small steps.

 Please consider wearing a mask, too.
 I don’t want to get Covid either.
 I really don’t.
 I have a lot to write, teach, and draw about.

-Update: This fall, I taught for an entire semester, on campus, while wearing a face mask.
+This fall, I taught for an entire semester, on campus, while wearing a face mask.
 The college I teach at is very strict about all faculty and students wearing a mask and about social distancing.
 My students were 100% compliant about wearing a facemask the whole semester.